BlackWolfWoof/yagpdb-cc/Templates/README.md

 ## Guild Icon

 This will give you the link to your guild icon.
-It supports animated and none animated images.
+It supports animated and non-animated images.
 Here an example of how it could be used.
 <img src="../../assets/Templates/guild_icon.png?raw=true" width="30%"/>